 A washroom in an office block will not suffer the same treatment as its counterpart in a school building or sporting complex, but choose fixtures, fittings and materials with the worst-case scenario in mind.
 Only consider durable, easy to maintain materials, resistant to vandalism and neglect.

-Floors have to be constructed of waterproof, non-slip materials like ceramic tiles or natural stone.
-Grout is a catch all for grime and requires special cleaning from time to time.
+Construct floors to be waterproof, with non-slip materials like ceramic tiles or natural stone.
+Grout is a catch-all for grime and requires special cleaning from time to time.
 Replacing it with seamless, one-piece epoxy flooring or a similar membrane will require less maintenance and a dinge-free floor.

-Fixtures are a major source of cross-contamination, even if regularly cleaned and disinfected.
+Fixtures are a significant source of cross-contamination, even if regularly cleaned and disinfected.
 Automatic air dryers, soap dispensers and sensor-operated flush valves enhance both the perception and the reality of cleanliness.

 Go Over The Top

 There are settings in which a darkly dramatic, gilded restroom would be appropriate, but those places are scarce.
 When it comes to public restrooms, think hygiene, good lighting and clean lines.
-Visual interest can be created by adding texture or colour, although painted surfaces should be avoided, or kept to a minimum.
+You can create visual interest by adding texture or colour.
+Although you should avoid or keep to a minimum, the painting of surfaces.
 Coloured glass tiles on vertical surfaces, for instance, can make a space pop, while still being durable and easy to clean solution.

 Now is the time to get in line with compliance guidelines.
-This includes measures such as upgrading from round door knobs to lever handles, ensuring proper door swing clearances and attaching fixtures, grab bar and dispensers at the proper height.
+Including measures such as upgrading from round doorknobs to lever handles, ensuring proper door swing clearances and attaching fixtures, grab bar and dispensers at the appropriate height.

 Colour brightens a space, creates interest, and produces a positive experience.
-It can be incorporated as part of the tile or stone finishes, or added to the applied finishes such as the enamelling on steel or aluminium.
+It can be incorporated as part of the tile or stone finishes or added to the applied finishes such as the enamelling on steel or aluminium.
 If you use paint, restrict it to areas that are out of reach or used infrequently.
-And although colour is important, use it wisely.
+And although the colour is essential, use it wisely.

 Go for Timeless Appeal

-Classic design ages well and will still look welcoming and up to date years down the line.
-Trendy colours can backfire when a fad fades, and be expensive to replace if its heavily incorporated into the general scheme.
+Classic design ages nicely and will still look welcoming and up to date years down the line.
+Trendy colours can backfire when a fad fades, and be expensive to replace if it’s heavily incorporated into the general scheme.
 Go for a look that’s in line with design themes in the rest of the building, as a dramatically different appearance could be odd or jarring.

 Consider Resource Saving Technology

-If your restroom hasn’t had a revamp for a while, chances are it could benefit from the many water and resource saving technologies developed since its last overhaul.
-Examine low flush options and touchless fixtures, always considering how well state of the art technologies might hold out against its anticipated frequency of use.
+If your restroom hasn’t had a revamp for a while, chances are it could benefit from the many resource-saving technologies developed since its last overhaul.
+Examine low flush options and touchless fixtures, always considering how well the state of the art technologies might hold out against its anticipated frequency of use.

 Take a Holistic View

 Make sure to step back and view the planned project as a whole.
-The rooms should not only be pleasing, but practical.
+The rooms should not only be pleasing but practical.
 Consider it from both a visitor, but also from maintenance and cleaning staff’s point of view.
 Will it be easy to keep clean?
 Would solid walls rather than partitions be a better option in multiple-user restrooms?
-Will it be user friendly to parents and differently abled persons?
-Is the lighting well positioned and welcoming enough?
+Will it be user friendly to parents and people with disabilities?
+Is the lighting well-positioned and welcoming enough?
 Always remember that the user’s experience will impact on his opinion of your company.

 Get Professional Advice

 There are many factors up for consideration with a restroom revamp, and aesthetics is only the start: safety, hygiene, durability and legislation all play a part.
 Speaking to the right people and making well-informed decisions upfront will save you making costly mistakes.
-However you decide to renovate, remember that the space reflects your organisation.
-At Cubispec we have everything you need to create a restroom environment that enhances your business’s image.
-We have best toilet partition , shower Partition and vanities solution for you.
+However, you decide to renovate, remember that the space reflects your organisation.
+At Cubispec, we have everything you need to create a restroom environment that enhances your business’s image.
+We have the best toilet partition, shower Partition and vanities solution for you.